Nanofus/leike/README.md

 The application runs in the background and records all text and images that enter the clipboard.
 The text is saved into memory and images copied into a folder (currently desktop).
 Via the main window the user can view their clipboard log.

 The application can be quit by right-clicking the tray icon.

+## Downloads

+The latest build is available on the [releases](https://github.com/Nanofus/leike/releases/latest) page.

 ## Building